qqpigass/FREEPII/README.md

 The semantics and relationships between GO terms were retrieved from the GO Consortium released on November 4, 2022. <br /><br />

 ### Getting started
-First we create an environment for FREEPII by executing the following command
+To start running FREEPII, we create an environment for FREEPII and acticate it by executing the following command
 ```
 conda env create –f environment.yml -n FREEPII
+conda activate FREEPII
 ```

 ### Preprocess data and generate input data for the model